Blendify/blender-manual/blender_docs/manual/grease_pencil/materials/introduction.rst

    Toggle material visibility in the viewport and in render.

 Onion Skinning (onion skin icon)
-   Toggle the use of the material for Onion Skinning.
+   Toggle the use of the material for :doc:`Onion Skinning </grease_pencil/properties/onion_skinning>`.
-   You can see all the settings in the :doc:`Onion Skinning </grease_pencil/properties/onion_skinning>` section.

 Specials